WNiazi/Project_Keg/README.md

 - Put `git clone https://github.com/wajmaniazi/Project_Keg.git` in terminal.
 - Run `cd Project_Keg` to navigate into new project directory.
 - Open the cloned repo in a text editor of your choice.
-- If you don't have Bootstrap for react, please install using npm install react-bootstrap bootstrap.
+- If you don't have Bootstrap for react, please install using `npm install react-bootstrap bootstrap`.
 - Run `npm install` to download all dependencies.
 - Run `npm run start` to start a live server.